Greek life and culture

 - 750 BCThe Greek alphabet was invented, and city-states began to be established

-- 700 BCHomer wrote the Iliad and the Odyssey
+- 700 BCThe poet Homer wrote the epic poems, The Iliad and The Odyssey

 - 508 BCDemocracy was invented by the Greeks – it began in Athens